shawngraham/chi-lab/content/project/nanohistory.md

 title = "Nanohistory"

 # Project summary to display on homepage.
-summary = "The smallest historical units"
+summary = "The smallest historical units - a subproject of Matt Milner's Nanohistory project, exploring museum collecting histories"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""